PierreZ/pierrezemb.fr/content/posts/hbase-data-model/index.md

 As you may have guessed, this is why we are using the **reverse address name** in my example, because `www` is too generic, we would have hotspot the poor region holding data for `www`.

-If you are curious about Hbase schema, you should have a look on [Designing Your BigTable Schema](https://cloud.google.com/bigtable/docs/schema-design), as BigTable is the proprietary version of Hbase.
+If you are curious about Hbase schema, you should have a look on [Designing Your BigTable Schema](https://cloud.google.com/bigtable/docs/schema-design), as BigTable is kind of the proprietary version of Hbase.

 # Be warned